Maurice Lacroix brand review

 Maurice Lacroix’s main areas of competence are case production and casing, production of movement parts, controls/tests, assembling, polishing, decorations and finishes.

 The overwhelming majority of Maurice Lacroix’s movements are either ETA/Valjoux movements procured from Swatch Group or Sellita movements procured from Sellita.
-That means Maurice Lacroix may set their stamp or name on the movements, but basically, it isn’t their technology.
+That means Maurice Lacroix may put their stamp or name on the movements, but basically, it isn’t their technology.

 Sellita movements are basically ETA-clones – the difference between basic or standard ETA movements and Sellita movements is negligible.